 Although Deloris mentions that the state of New York could improve its childcare resources, the documentary doesn’t get too much into details about what child caregivers such as the Hogans can do about it.
 Instead, the documentary shows that Dee’s Tots Childcare is more focused on being involved in community outreach activities.
 For example, there’s a scene where Dee’s Tots Childcare participates in a local Thanksgiving parade.

 “Through the Night” might seem boring to some people who are expecting this documentary to be a faster-paced film.
 Ultimately, the movie gives a realistic and endearing portrait of how a family-owned business is surviving as a 24-hour childcare center. (“Through the Night,” which had been scheduled for a world premiere at the 2020 Tribeca Film Festival, was filmed before the COVID-19 pandemic radically altered the childcare industry.)
 “Through the Night” doesn’t pretend to have any solutions to long-term childcare industry problems, but the documentary presents a story that is relatable to a lot of people.

 Long Shot Factory released “Through the Night” in select U.S. virtual cinemas on December 11, 2020.
-The PBS series “POV” will premiere the movie in May 2021, on a date to be announced.
+The PBS series “POV” will premiere the movie on May 10, 2021.